mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So for the arhat, if you understand this original nature of life and death in that way, you can wait for death, exactly the same as life.
 You can do it.

-#### 1:43:56

 And then, as long as we have consciousness, consciousness always shows you certain flickering lights.
 Like or dislike, always.
-Because, we analyze death.
+Because we analyze death.
 We *[unintelligible]* into our life.
-So we always analyze; we fear death.

-But we can see objectively, that death is nothing but flickering lights.
+So we always analyze; we [fear] death.
+But that death we can see objectively is nothing but flickering lights.
 Appear, disappear, appear, disappear.
 And the arhat can accept death: “Oh, flickering lights.”
 So that’s why people ask you, “How do you feel about death?”
 Maybe he’d say, “I don’t want to die.”
 “I don’t want to die” doesn’t mean “I don’t really like death.”
 That death is accepted by him just like flickering lights; that’s why he said, “I don’t like death.
 I want to live more.”
 But these words are very different from if Katagiri said, “I want to live more.”
 That is really deluded. *[He chuckles.]* Hating death; clinging to life.
 Well, for the arhat, it is the same – but, there is a kind of humor.
 “I don’t want to die” – but, he knows peace, right in the middle of death.

 And he knows, on the other hand, it is flickering lights.
-“Hey Katagiri,” – all these flickering lights push you, poke you.
-It taps your back. *[Tapping sound.]* “Do you like death?” – “No.” – “Do you want to live more?” – “Yes, I want to live.” – *[Unintelligible]*  You don’t like death.
+All these flickering lights push you, poke you.
+It taps your back. *[Tapping sound.]
+“Hey Katagiri.
+Do you like death?” – “No.” – “Do you want to live more?” – “Yes, I want to live.” –  *[Unintelligible]*  You don’t like death.
 But death says, “I will take care of you.” *[He laughs.]* “I will take care of you, Katagiri.
 Even though you don’t like it, death is good for you.
 Death will take care of you.”
 So finally I say, “Okay, okay; that’s up to you.” *[He laughs.]* Completely give up. *[Unintelligible]* Because I, and death, and life, are all the same.
-Come and go – just the same.
+Come and go, just the same.

 So, maybe for an arhat, his life is very peaceful, his death is very peaceful.
-But for a [Zen Master](glossary#zen-master) ... someone says, “Would you give me a certain wonderful message for the disciples because you are dying, please?
-We need final words.”
+But for a [Zen Master](glossary#zen-master) maybe someone says, “Would you give me some wonderful message for the disciples, because you are dying, please?
+Leave final words for us.”
 [The Zen Master] says, “I don’t want to die.” *[He laughs.]* These are the final words for him.
-That means, watch out – you should know flickering lights, right in the middle of death, tapping your back, always.
-But it is your back, it is your life.
-So, all you have to do is, you please die.
+That means, *watch out* – you should know flickering lights, right in the middle of death, tapping your back, always.
+But it is not bad, it is your life.
+So, all you have to do is, please die.
 Death is always tapping your back.
 That’s what [the Zen Master] expressed to him.
 There is kind of humor, but it is really true.

-#### 1:47:24

-So, there is no time to know whether I can die in peace, or pain and confusion.
+So, there is no time [to know] whether I can die in peace, or pain and confusion.
 I don’t know what will happen right before I die.
 Maybe I will scream, “Help!” *[He laughs, and the group laughs.]* Maybe I will scream, *[unintelligible]* *[Laughter.]* So, no guarantee, no guarantee.
 But I know that; that’s why I cannot ignore my life, my death.
 But I have to, anyway, move – *[he taps on the lecturn repeatedly]* – take one step, forward, one by one.
 That’s all I have to do.
 But even though I take one step, there is no guarantee before and after.
 That’s all I have to do.

-We cannot *[unintelligible]* our freedom.
+We cannot *[unintelligible]* freedom.
 So whatever you say – “Oh, help, Katagiri, help, please,” or, “I can keep quiet and die.
-Bye-bye, for a while.” *[A few people laugh.]* – this is also not death in our [freedom], in the realm of no guarantee.
-But sometimes it’s, “Bye bye” – “Oh, don’t say bye-bye.” – “Why don’t you go with me, just for a while?” – “No, not to death.” – “Oh, come on.” – “Shut up.
-Just go by yourself.” *[Loud group laughter.]* Maybe this happens.
+Bye-bye, for a while.” *[A few people laugh.]* – this is also my death in [freedom], in the realm of no guarantee.
+But sometimes it’s, “Bye bye” – “Oh, don’t say bye-bye.
+Why don’t you go with me, just for a while?” – “No, not to death.” – “Oh, come on.” – “Shut up.
+Just go by yourself.” *[Loud laughter.]* Maybe this happens.
 These are flickering lights... *[unintelligible]*

 #### 1:49:28

-Well you know, sometimes I take ... an airplane when I take a trip, and my son says, “Dad, you should have insurance.” *[He laughs.]* And I say, “No. I don’t want the insurance.
-Because, how can I take money with me?
+Well you know, sometimes I take ... an airplane when I take a trip, and my son says, “Dad, you should have insurance.” *[He laughs.]* And I say, “No. I don’t want insurance.
+Because, how can I take insurance money with me?
 Insurance *for whom*?
 For *you*?
 No.” *[Laughter.]* I don’t like it.
 If I’m going to die, I want to take the insurance *with* me. *[Laughter.]* Well, I pay the money for the life insurance.
 I really appreciate it; but I don’t appreciate it.
 I cannot take the $200,000 with me.
-So I have to believe that amount of money is for *whom*? *[unintelligible]*
+So I have to believe that money is for *whom*? *[unintelligible]*

 Such delusions come up, always.
 This is really flickering.
 But whatever you say, take the insurance or not take the insurance, death comes.